Become a civil and commercial mediator

 What are the obligations of the Mediator?

-The Mediator is also required to:
+The Mediator is also obliged to:

 c) formulate conciliation proposals in compliance with the limits of public order and mandatory rules;

-d) respond immediately to any organizational request from the Organization Manager.
+d) immediately respond to any organizational request from the Organization Manager.

-How to register in the register of Civil Mediators?
+How to register as a Civil Mediator?

-Where can a Civil Mediator work?
+Where can a civil mediator work?

 How to become a Mediator of the Organization

-The Conciliation Body Concordia et Ius intends to offer the parties and their Lawyers the most experienced Mediators in the resolution of individual disputes.
+The Concordia et Ius Conciliation Body intends to offer the Parties and their Lawyers the most experienced Mediators in the resolution of individual disputes.

 Procedure

-Following this, having the minimum necessary requirements, an interview will take place with the Manager
+Following this, if the minimum requirements are met, an interview will take place with the Head of the Organization who will be responsible for evaluating the aspiring Mediator.

-There will be a debriefing after each mediation with the most experienced Mediators and the satisfaction with the appointment requested by the parties in the request will be evaluated, as well as the success rate of the mediations managed, through the evaluation questionnaires and the feedback from the parties.
+There will be a debriefing after each mediation with the most experienced Mediators and the satisfaction with the appointment requested by the parties in the request will be evaluated, as well as the success rate of the mediations managed, through evaluation questionnaires and feedback from the parties.

 Fill out the form below